 - Open up the computer, and install the module: On a desktop, use any available PCIe slot.
 (Make sure you plug in the card’s USB cable if you want to use the card’s Bluetooth feature).
 On a laptop, swap the existing Wi-Fi card with the new Wi-Fi 6 module — the two should look very similar.
 (Make sure you reattach the antenna wires correctly onto the replacement card’s connectors, marked as 2 and 1 on the module — replicate their positions as seen on the old card.)

 - Close the computer back up.

-- Start the computer up and install the software you downloaded in step #2.
+- Start the computer up and, if necessary, install the software you downloaded in step #2 — the latest revisions of Windows 10 have a built-in driver and your card might work right away.
 (By the way, technically, you can download the driver for Intel AX200-based cards using Windows Update.
 However, for that, the computer needs to connect to the Internet, which is not possible if the Wi-Fi card is its only network adapter.
 So, getting the driver software beforehand is a smart move.)

 And that’s it.
 If you’re using a Wi-Fi 6 router, your computer can now connect to it using a Wi-Fi 6 connection.
 You might have to tweak the router’s setting a bit — make sure it works in the 160Mhz channel — for the card to connect at top speeds.

 All Intel AX200-based Wi-Fi 6 modules feature the mid-range 2×2 specification.
 As a result, they have the ceiling speed of 2.4Gbps with real-world sustained speeds likely lower.
 Keep in mind, that’s not the top speed of the Wi-Fi 6 standard.
 For that, you’ll need to wait till add-on cards of higher tiers are available.
 And then, the upgrade process will likely be the same.